hyz-xmaster/VarifocalNet/README.md

 ## Citation
 Please consider citing our paper in your publications if the project helps your research.
-BibTeX reference is as follows.
+BibTeX reference is as follows:
 ```
 @article{zhang2020varifocalnet,
-  title={VarifocalNet: An IoU-aware Dense Object detector},
+  title={VarifocalNet: An IoU-aware Dense Object Detector},
   author={Zhang, Haoyang and Wang, Ying and Dayoub, Feras and S{\"u}nderhauf, Niko},
   journal={arXiv preprint arXiv:2008.13367},
   year={2020}